 Day 1: Trani.
 Fly at c.
 6.45am from London Heathrow to Bari, via Milan.
-Drive to the small city of Trani, stopping on the way to visit a producer of Moscato di Trani, a sweet wine whose history dates back to the 13th century, when the merchants of the Republic of Venice made it famous throughout much of Europe.
-First of three nights in Trani.
+Drive to the small city of Monopoli, stopping at a charming winery on the way.
+First of three nights in a converted masseria in Monopoli.